Ferraah/XIOS3_Coupling_mirror/3_integration_and_sampling/README.md

     <field field_ref="field2D_oce_to_atm" operation="instant" />
 </file>
 ```
-We refer to `field2D_oce_to_atm` to save the last field. `output_freq` behaves like the `freq_offset` attribute in the `coupler_out` by performing the instant operation after 5 days on our already integrated field  and save it to file.
+We refer to `field2D_oce_to_atm` to save the last field. `output_freq` behaves like the `freq_offset` attribute in the `coupler_out` by performing the instant operation after 5 days on our already integrated field and saving it to file.
+No need to set `expr` here.
+Also `operation="instant"` is set (Otherwise it would perform an average over the 5 days following XIOS time mechanics).

 # Output